 - Plants vs. Zombies 2: It's About Time: Stegosaurus and Ankylosaurus appear as stage hazards in the Jurassic Marsh.
 The former is depicted with a goofy smile, though it will stare at the screen with a bored expression if it's unable to hit the zombies with its tail.
 The latter also has a dopey design, but holds its spiked tail above its head like a scorpion, denoting that it's more disruptive and harder to deal with than the other dinosaurs.

-- Pokémon Sword and Shield: The eighth generation games feature the ability to revive fossils as is usual in the series, and one of them is some sort of Dragon-type stegosaurid... the back half of one, anyway.
-By carelessly combining it with the front half of a velociraptor or dunkleosteus, the player winds up with the rather goofy-looking Dracozolt or Dracovish, both of whom are described as having difficulty existing in general — despite the resident paleontologist Cara Liss's claims otherwise.
+- Pokémon Sword and Shield feature the ability to revive fossils as is usual in the series, and one of them is some sort of Dragon-type stegosaurid... the back half of one, anyway.
+By carelessly combining it with the front half of a Velociraptor or Dunkleosteus, the player winds up with the rather goofy-looking Dracozolt or Dracovish respectively, both of whom are described as having difficulty existing in general — despite the resident paleontologist Cara Liss's claims otherwise.